-Cereal disease expert, Jonathan Blake of Adas, says winter temperatures of -6C to -7C will suppress disease that developed in autumn and make it less aggressive, but will not eliminate inoculum.
+Adas cereal disease expert Jonathan Blake says winter temperatures of -6C to -7C will suppress the disease that developed in autumn and make it less aggressive, but will not eliminate inoculum.

 “Cold weather gives a bit more flexibility when it comes to spring treatment, potentially allowing you to wait until early or mid-March, rather than having to treat crops sooner.”

-Rising temperatures in spring, combined with adequate moisture/humidity, prompt dormant mycelium to grow on young plants and produce spores (conidia).
+Rising temperatures in spring, combined with adequate moisture or humidity, prompt dormant mycelium to grow on young plants and produce spores (conidia).
 These airborne spores are spread up the plant and on to other plants by the wind.

-Mildew is relatively easy to identify, characterised by white fluffy pustules, which can merge to form a mass of “powdery” looking spores on the leaf surface.
+Mildew is relatively easy to identify, characterised by white, fluffy pustules that can merge to form a mass of powdery looking spores on the leaf surface.
 This may spread to stems and ears if disease develops later in the season.

 Pustules can be rubbed off, leaving discoloured yellow/ brown tissue beneath, indicating where plant cells are beginning to die.

-Pustules turn a darker grey/ brown as they age and eventually black spore cases (cleistothecia) may develop within the mildew pustules towards the end of the season on lower leaves.
+Pustules turn a darker grey or brown as they age and eventually black spore cases (cleistothecia) may develop within the mildew pustules towards the end of the season on lower leaves.

 Mildew requires warm, moist conditions to infect crops and develop quickly, but because spores are spread by wind, heavy rain will inhibit spore spread and slow disease development.